 Haron Din: A proposed Eulogy

-Haron Din: A proposed Eulogy was published by Tommy Peters Bicycles on September 16, 2016
+Haron Din: A Proposed Eulogy was published by Tommy Peters Bicycles on September 16, 2016

 Pas Spiritual Leader Haron Din passed on September 16, 2016, and will be buried at a Muslim cemetery in Livermore, California.

 A proposed eulogy must speak first to those in the front row, saying he stood for king and country and fought for and protected his religion above all else.
-Then, it must talk to those at the back with a toned-down missive saying that he was consistent with his divine end objective, even as he dropped the ball on his partners.
+Then, it must talk to those at the back with a toned-down missive, saying he was consistent with his divine end objective, even as he dropped the ball on his partners.
 Finally, to the outside world that regards him as a bridge between a secular Malaysia and an impending Islamic Malaysia while tiptoeing around his choice to be medically treated by and put to rest in the U.S., a nation regarded by the world as the understatement of separation of church from state.

 The thing is, after the 60-day rule, critiques will remember not only his austerity but when he came down the pike and said, "PAS will implement Hudud once the party takes control of the central government," and his predecessor, who added that "Pakatan Rakyat will eventually accept the Islamic ideology."